xadhoom/detectino-core/README.md

 * be able to use commercial alarm sensors, because they're the ones that just work;
 * learn something new: basic hardware skills and Elixir (http://elixir-lang.org/).

-Right now this project is just a skeleton, and I'm working on it :)
+Right now this project is running in my home with 4 outdoor sensors and 1 indoor.

-Only the hardware part is completed and verified working.
+All alarms are reported by email (for now).

+A tablet in kiosk mode fixed on a wall provides the access to the web frontend.

+TODO: add some nice pics and some more docs